 The cemeteries are currently having adequate burial space and remains with a challenge for innovate ways of managing it.
 The most challenging factor that the cemeteries are facing is high rate of vandalism; that almost all cemeteries does not have fence, ablution blocks and entrance gates being vandalized.
 The request for MIG have been put forth for repairs of such facilities.

-Service Delivery Standards
+2.13 Service Delivery Standards

-Important Considerations Relating to Household Levels of Service are as outlined below
+Important Consideration Relating to Household Level of Service-Overall:

 Water